top of page

 Bateman Case Study Competition

-In this project, I practiced evaluating the success of a Public Relations Campaign.
+In this project, I practiced creating, assessing, and evaluating the success of a Public Relations Campaign.
 I looked at our objectives and whether or not we met or exceeded them in any way, and the effectiveness of the events we decided to put on.

 In the classroom